 Reboots are Forever

-By ‘rebooting’ 007 and having each film as direct sequels, with Bond earning his 00 status, exploring his Skyfall heritage and facing off with his long lost ‘stepbrother’, who turned out to be, yep Ernst Stavro Blofeld, for them to attempt another reboot to accommodate the actor or director, at this stage would be tiresome for even the staunches of James Bond aficionados.
-The Spiderman franchise is a classic example, how may times do we have to see the damn spider bite Peter Parker?
+By ‘rebooting’ 007 and having each film as direct sequels; with Bond earning his 00 status, exploring his Skyfall heritage and facing off with his long lost ‘stepbrother’, who turned out to be, yep Ernst Stavro Blofeld; for them to attempt another reboot to accommodate the actor or director, at this stage would be tiresome for even the staunchest of James Bond aficionados.
+The Spiderman franchise is a classic example, how many times do we have to see the damn spider bite Peter Parker?
 But wait, now that Sony has relented and joined the Marvel Universe, how can they ever disengage themselves from it?
 This current 007 story arc and style of character still has a cycle to go before a major makeover would be required.

-The Bond that exists now can be only be softened a little or hardened a little, modified to a certain decree, otherwise Ian Fleming’s Bond ceases being Ian Fleming’s Bond.
+The Bond that exists now can be only softened a little or hardened a little, modified to a certain degree, otherwise Ian Fleming’s Bond ceases being Ian Fleming’s Bond.